Malapropism

 Did you Know?

-This linguistic blunder comes from the 18th-century play “The Rivals.”
-In it, the character Mrs. Malaprop is known for unintentionally using the wrong words in hilarious contexts.
-For example, exclaiming, "He is the very pine-apple (pinnacle) of politeness!”
+This linguistic blunder comes from the 18th-century play "The Rivals."
+In it, the character Mrs. Malaprop is known for unintentionally using the wrong words in often-humorous contexts — for example, "He is the very pine-apple (pinnacle) of politeness!"